MichaelDemidov/LazarusKeyboardLayout/README.md

 Demo
 ----
-The demo project can be compiled under both Windows and GNU/Linux (the left screenshot is from Windows 10, the right one if from ALT Linux 10 with GNOME shell).
+The demo project can be compiled under both Windows and GNU/Linux (the left screenshot is from Windows 10, the right one is from ALT Linux 10 with GNOME shell).

 ![Demo Windows](demo_windows.png) ![Demo AltLinux](demo_altlinux.png)